codacy/pulse-user-docs/docs/metrics/accelerate.md

     As such, Pulse considers the **deployment** that caused an **incident** the closest deployment before the start of that **incident**.
 The same deployment might be responsible for multiple incidents.

+    When viewing the performance of specific systems, both incidents and deployments will be first filtered, and only then associated.

 Pulse determines your performance level for this metric as follows:

 | Performance level[^1] | Change failure rate |